LwaziMgazi/Metropolitan-Dev-Challenge/Readme.txt

 # This project was build using Angular CLI : 8.3.27 and nodejs:12.19.0
 Installation and Setup Instructions

-1. ensure that you have Angular 8 install on your local machine  and Nodejs.
+1. Ensure that you have Angular 8 install on your local machine  and Nodejs.
 2. There are two folders for this project
     i.
 Serverside folder for  backend sever and querying the gateway.marvel.com endpoint api . ii. clientside folder for displaying UI to the user and handling the user interaction with the website.